-Owning a home is the American dream, but for many of us, it remains a figment of our imagination because of one thing–a poor credit report history.
+Owning a home is the American dream, but for many of us, it remains a figment of our imagination because of one thing: a poor credit report history.
 Many first-time home buyers do not realize that their credit report can make the difference between a lender granting or rejecting their mortgage loan application.
-The information on a credit report portrays an image of us to potential lenders–it is a financial report card of sorts.
+The information on a credit report portrays an image of us to potential lenders–-it is a financial report card of sorts.
 So, what is a would-be home buyer to do?
 The first step to improving and repairing a credit report is to ask for help.
-Consumer credit counseling services (CCCS) agencies like ours can provide professional guidance on how to retrieve, review and interpret credit reports and analyze your credit score to determine strategies to improve it.
+Agencies like ours can provide professional guidance on how to retrieve, review and interpret credit reports and analyze your credit score to determine strategies to improve it.
 Improving your credit report and credit score can be the “key” to owning your new home.

 Because purchasing a home is probably the single biggest investment of your life, you should take every action to ensure you are doing it right.
 It can be hard to know where to start, but your preparation should probably begin months before you even contact a mortgage broker.
 You can start by getting organized and following the suggestions below.